A man wearing a suit signing a contract with a pen

 The Claims Settlement Process

-Bank guarantees only become effective when the borrower cannot pay the debt.
-Once the guarantee is issued, the project owner will receive the payment from the bank.
-That said, before the guarantee is approved, the bank must first analyze your financial history, including creditworthiness and other debts.
+Bank guarantees only become effective when the borrower cannot pay a debt.
+Once a claim is made, the bank must first analyze your financial history and creditworthiness before issuing any payment.

-The surety may then choose another contractor to complete the project or compensate the owner for the financial losses.
-The contractor will then reimburse the surety for the amount paid, plus associated costs such as legal fees.
+Conversely, the claims handling process for surety bonds involves a thorough investigation by the surety provider to determine the validity of the claim.
+The surety may then choose another contractor to complete the project or compensate the owner for losses.
+The principal then reimburses the surety for the amount paid.

-Ultimately, the claims process is generally more straightforward when it comes to surety bonds when compared to a bank guarantee.
+Ultimately, the claims process is generally more straightforward for surety bonds compared to bank guarantees.

 Collateral Requirement

-• Cash: to be held by the bank as security against the guarantee
+• Cash: Held by the bank as security against the guarantee.

-• Bank instruments: such as certificates of deposit or letters of credit
+• Bank instruments: Certificates of deposit or letters of credit.

 Third-Party Involvement